Quillen equivalence for chain homotopy categories induced by balanced pairs: Introduction

 \section{Introduction}

-Let ${\bf K}(\mathcal{P})$ and ${\bf K}(\mathcal{I})$ be the chain homotopy categories of complexes of projective modules and injective modules, respectively.
-If the base ring $R$ is a commutative Noetherian ring with a dualizing complex $D$, Iyengar and Krause proved that $D\otimes-: {\bf K}(\mathcal{P})\rightarrow {\bf K}(\mathcal{I})$ is a triangle-equivalence; by considering the classes of compact objects in ${\bf K}(\mathcal{P})$ and ${\bf K}(\mathcal{I})$, the equivalence may be viewed as an extension of Grothendieck's duality theorem for ${\bf D}^f(R)$, the derived category of complexes whose homology is bounded and finitely generated; cf. \cite[Theorem 4.2]{IK06}.
-Chen showed that if $R$ is a ring of finite Gorenstein global dimension, then there is a triangle-equivalence ${\bf K}(\mathcal{GP})\simeq{\bf K}(\mathcal{GI})$ between the chain homotopy categories of complexes of Gorenstein projective modules and Gorenstein injective modules respectively, which restricts to a triangle-equivalence ${\bf K}(\mathcal{P})\simeq{\bf K}(\mathcal{I})$; cf. \cite[Theorem B]{Chen10}.
-In the case of commutative Gorenstein rings, the Iyengar-Krause's equivalence is reobtained up to a natural isomorphism; cf. \cite[Proposition 6.2]{Chen10}.
-Recently, Wang and Estrada reobtained Chen's equivalence by relaxing the assumption that $R$ is a ring of finite Gorenstein weak global dimension; cf. \cite[Theorem 1.2]{WE24}.
+Let ${\bf K}(\mathcal{P})$ and ${\bf K}(\mathcal{I})$ denote the chain homotopy categories of complexes of projective modules and injective modules, respectively.
+For a commutative Noetherian ring $R$ with a dualizing complex $D$, Iyengar and Krause established a triangle-equivalence $D\otimes-: {\bf K}(\mathcal{P})\rightarrow {\bf K}(\mathcal{I})$; by considering the classes of compact objects in ${\bf K}(\mathcal{P})$ and ${\bf K}(\mathcal{I})$, the equivalence may be viewed as an extension of Grothendieck's duality theorem for the bounded derived category ${\bf D}^f(R)$; cf. \cite[Theorem 4.2]{IK06}.
+Subsequently, Chen proved that for any ring $R$ of finite Gorenstein global dimension, there is a triangle-equivalence ${\bf K}(\mathcal{GP})\simeq{\bf K}(\mathcal{GI})$ between the chain homotopy categories of complexes of Gorenstein projective and Gorenstein injective modules, which restricts to ${\bf K}(\mathcal{P})\simeq{\bf K}(\mathcal{I})$; cf. \cite[Theorem B]{Chen10}.
+In the case of commutative Gorenstein rings, this recovers the Iyengar-Krause equivalence up to natural isomorphism; cf. \cite[Proposition 6.2]{Chen10}.
+More recently, Wang and Estrada reobtained Chen's equivalence by weakening the hypothesis to finite Gorenstein weak global dimension; cf. \cite[Theorem 1.2]{WE24}.